sumurthy/officescripts-projects/README.md

 For each of the following projects, check out the folders for description, source code, step-by-step [**Youtube videos**](https://www.youtube.com/playlist?list=PLr3zVPZrMOUMl88fs8uc2GGAePRnNe6m0) for select projects.

+## Support

+**This repository is not currently being maintained.
+Samples and guidance here could be out of date.
+Please refer to official documentation for the latest.**

 ## Basics

 | Project | Details |